ghunteranderson/tsugi/README.md

 # Conditionals
 ```
 // Standard if/else block
-if 30 in range:
+if 30 in myList:
-    write("30 is in the range")
+    write("30 is in the list")
-else if 20 in range:
+else if 20 in mySet:
-    write("20 is in the range")
+    write("20 is in the set")
 else
     write("This is the else block")